-National Aeronautics and Space Administration (NASA) revenues increased \$319 thousand for the year ended September 30, 2019.
+National Aeronautics and Space Administration (NASA) revenues increased \$3.6 million for the year ended September 30, 2020.
+NASA revenues increased slightly by \$319 thousand for the year ended September 30, 2019.
 NASA revenues increased \$1.3 million in 2018.
-NASA revenues decreased \$2.2 million in 2017.

-For the year ended September 30, 2019, Department of Defense (DOD) revenues increased \$8.5 million primarily due to a new multi-year Space and Missile Defense Command (SMDC) contract.
+For the year ended September 30, 2020, Department of Defense (DOD) revenues increased \$11.7 million primarily due to federal pass-through contracts that were renewed.
+DOD revenues increased \$8.5 million in 2019 primarily due to a new multi-year Space and Missile Defense (SMDC) contract.
 DOD revenues increased \$1.1 million in 2018 primarily due to new federal pass-through contracts.

+National Science Foundation (NSF) revenues

-DOD revenues decreased \$2.6 million in 2017 primarily due to federal pass-through contracts that were not renewed. increased \$1.4 million, \$3.2 million, and \$73 thousand for the years ended September 30, 2019, 2018 and 2017, respectively.
-The NSF increase in 2019 is from receiving the EPSCoR CPU2AL: Connecting the Plasma Universe to Plasma Technology in Alabama federal grant.
-For the year ended September 30, 2019, the Department of Education revenues decreased \$313 thousand in 2019 primarily due to federal pass-through contracts that were not renewed.
+decreased slightly by \$712 thousand in 2020.
+NSF increased \$1.4 million and \$3.2 million for the years ended September 30, 2019 and 2018 respectively.

+For the year ended September 30, 2020, the Department of Education (DOE) revenues increased \$339 thousand due an increase to federal pass-through contracts.
+DOE decreased \$313 thousand in 2019 primarily due to federal pass-through contracts that were not renewed.